🤝 DAIC partners withPawtato

 Aevo is co-built by Ribbon Finance, a money market and yield generation platform that specializes in decentralized options vaults and lending, meaning the protocol offers some features that dYdX doesn’t.

 The fall 2023 announcement of dYdX v4 and dYdX Chain and the project’s recent integrations with Circle and Coinbase bodes well for the regulatory future of dYdX moving forward.
-These partnerships are massive because Circle and Coinbase are some of the largest crypto companies in the world, meaning in all likelihood, that dYdX is safe from the relentless anti-crypto enforcement initiative that the Securities and Exchange Commission (SEX) has become so well known for in recent years.
 (Image Credit: Announcing dYdX Chain via the dYdX blog) The fall 2023 announcement of dYdX v4 and dYdX Chain and the project’s recent integrations with Circle and Coinbase bodes well for the regulatory future of dYdX moving forward.
-These partnerships are massive because Circle and Coinbase are some of the largest crypto companies in the world, meaning in all likelihood, that dYdX is safe from the relentless anti-crypto enforcement initiative that the Securities and Exchange Commission (SEX) has become so well known for in recent years.
 (Image Credit: Announcing dYdX Chain via the dYdX blog)

 The Future of dYdX

-The blockchain movement and its mission to create a more equitable, freer, and just financial system is just beginning.
+Decentralized derivatives are still an early and competitive market, and dYdX remains one of the more established attempts to bring non-custodial perpetuals trading closer to centralized-exchange performance.
 It's our duty to fight back against the unethical practices of corrupt enterprises, governments, and politicians to give all of us a chance at a better future.

 To support us on this journey, dYdX represents an advanced paradigm for decentralized trading, especially as a means to trade perpetual swaps and other derivatives instruments.
 The journey for dYdX to achieve its current state has been long and arduous, but has resulted in one of the most well-used and widely-respected decentralized exchanges in the crypto industry.